-The aim of this research is to co-design processes and resources to guide the role of patients and families in serious incident investigations at a national and local level.
+The aim of this research was to co-design processes and resources to guide the role of patients and families in serious incident investigations at a national and local level.
 It will test these processes to understand their impact upon experience, learning and the likelihood of seeking legal recourse.
 Our role in this research is to lead the co-design work.

 Partners: University of Leeds, University of Birmingham, University of Oxford, Bradford Institute for Health Research, Bradford Teaching Hospitals NHS Foundation Trust, Bradford District Care NHS Foundation Trust, York and Leeds Partnership NHS Foundation Trust, York Teaching Hospitals NHS Foundation Trust, Healthcare Safety Investigation Branch

-Project team: Joe Langley, Rebecca Partridge, Chris Redford, Paul Emmerson
+Team: Joe Langley, Rebecca Partridge, Chris Redford, Paul Emmerson

 Background